Illinois Compiled Statutes

 and no health care service plan, health maintenance organization, insurer

-issuing disability insurance, self-insured employe welfare benefit plan,
+issuing disability insurance, self-insured employee welfare benefit plan,

 nonprofit medical service corporation or mutual nonprofit hospital service